- Mozzarella Sizes

 The size of fresh mozzarella will depend on the application that it will be used.
 For example, if you are snacking, it is better to have more petite balls because they are easier to eat than you can in just one bite.

-To make salads, you will have different options, depending on how you want that salad to look.
+You will have different options to make salads, depending on how you want that salad to look.

 For example, in a Caprese salad, you will need a slightly bigger mozzarella ball because that particular salad intends to show big slices of tomatoes and cheese arranged by color.